-Professor Vishnu Padayachee is currently Distinguished Professor and Derek Schrier and Cecily Cameron Chair in Development Economics, in the School of Economic and Business Sciences at the University of the Witwatersrand, Johannesburg.
+Professor Vishnu Padayachee, who died in May 2021, was Distinguished Professor and Derek Schrier and Cecily Cameron Chair in Development Economics, in the School of Economic and Business Sciences at the University of the Witwatersrand, Johannesburg.

-He also holds the position of Professor Emeritus in the School of Built Environment and Development Studies at the University of KwaZulu-Natal.
-He is a (life) Fellow at the Stellenbosch Institute for Advanced Studies (STIAS, 2011) and a (life) Fellow of the University of KwaZulu-Natal in recognition of distinguished service to the University.
+He also held the position of Professor Emeritus in the School of Built Environment and Development Studies at the University of KwaZulu-Natal.
+He was a (life) Fellow at the Stellenbosch Institute for Advanced Studies (STIAS, 2011) and a (life) Fellow of the University of KwaZulu-Natal in recognition of distinguished service to the University.

-Prof Padayachee is also a life time fellow of the "Society of Scholars" at the Johns Hopkins University, Washington DC and Baltimore.
+Prof Padayachee was also a life time fellow of the "Society of Scholars" at the Johns Hopkins University, Washington DC and Baltimore.

-He is a member of the Royal Society of South Africa (from 24 October 2012 (MRSSAf) and was elected to the Institute of Directors of South Africa (M.Inst.
+He was a member of the Royal Society of South Africa (from 24 October 2012 (MRSSAf) and was elected to the Institute of Directors of South Africa (M.Inst.
 D) from 24 August 2012.